-School bus manufacturers determine the maximum seating capacity of a school bus.
-Manufacturers use this number, which is based on seating three small people of elementary school age for every typical seat on a 39-inch school bus, to determine the gross weight of the vehicle and the number of emergency exits.
-School transportation providers generally determine the number of people who can safely fit in a school bus seat.
-Usually, three younger people of elementary school age or two adults of middle school age can fit in a typical 39-inch school bus seat.
+Federal regulations do not specify the number of people who can fit in a school bus seat.
+Instead, school bus manufacturers determine the maximum seating capacity based on three small elementary school-aged people per typical seat on a 39-inch school bus.
+This number is used to calculate the gross weight of the vehicle and the number of emergency exits.
+Generally, three younger elementary school-aged people or two adults of middle school age can fit in a 39-inch school bus seat.

-The most common coach rentals are the full-size charter bus and the minibus.
-As mentioned above, a minibus is best for groups of 35 passengers or less, and charter buses are better for groups of 36 passengers or more.
-Because of its size, the standard charter bus often comes with more amenities, such as a bathroom and extra space for luggage.
-Often, bus drivers stop every few hours so that everyone can rest from the bus and allow passengers to have a snack.
+The most common coach rentals are full-size charter buses and minibuses.
+A standard charter bus can seat up to 56 passengers, while minibuses are better for groups of 35 or less.
+Charter buses often come with more amenities such as a bathroom and extra space for luggage.
+Bus drivers usually stop every few hours so that passengers can rest and have a snack.

-The NHTSA recommends that all passengers sit fully within the limits of the school bus seats while the bus is in motion.
-Texas and Louisiana have passed school bus seatbelt bills, but both depended on funding to pay for the restrictions.
+The National Highway Traffic Safety Administration (NHTSA) recommends that all passengers sit fully within the limits of the school bus seats while the vehicle is in motion.
+Texas and Louisiana have passed school bus seatbelt bills, but both depend on funding to pay for the restrictions.
 People who are not seated or partially seated outside of school bus seats will not have the occupant protection provided by school bus seats.
-A vehicle that can reach a higher average speed will be able to carry more passengers per kilometer than a slower vehicle with the same capacity, although vehicle performance is obviously affected by prevailing traffic speeds.
+A vehicle that can reach a higher average speed will be able to carry more passengers per kilometer than a slower vehicle with the same capacity, although performance is affected by prevailing traffic speeds.